THE PLOT TO STEAL A MIG-15

 - To psychologically exploit enemy pilots in Vietnam its allies.

 The planned leaflets would use moderate disinformation in order not to alert the enemy to the priority of U. S. requirements.
 The leaflets were to emphasize pilot defection rather than the desire to capture an intact front-line enemy fighter to test and study.
 This might result in the U.S. paying for an older low performance aircraft.
 However, subsequent offers could then be modified to stipulate MiG-21's.
-The recommendation was $100,000, plus a $50,000 bonus, for the pilot to defect.
+The recommendation was $100,000, plus a $50,000 bonus, for the first pilot to defect.
 The second and all afterwards would receive $25,000.
 There would be a reward of $25,000 to pilots who defected by parachuting at sea and who were rescued by U. S. forces.

 The Commander in Chief, Pacific (CINCPAC), considered the plan to be feasible and suggested the offer be a combined United States - Government of South Vietnam undertaking, to include other free world countries if they so desired.